Introduction

 Monoaminergic systems, the networks of neurons that utilize monoamine neurotransmitters, are involved in the regulation of cognitive processes such as emotion, arousal, and certain types of memory.

-The monamines are normally separated into three groups:
+The monoamines are normally separated into three groups:

 All of the molecules listed above are used as neurotransmitters by the central nervous system, but we will focus on the following three with the most important roles: dopamine, norepinephrine, and serotonin.